-The continent of Africa is bigger than the United States, Canada, and China put together, and the equatorial belt cuts through the middle of Africa where we find perfect growing conditions for some of the world's best African coffee beans.
+The continent of Africa is bigger than the United States, Canada, and China put together, and the equatorial belt cuts through the middle of Africa.
+This is where we find the perfect growing conditions for some of the world's best African coffee beans.

 Graphic Courtesy of ontheworldmap.com

 There are 54 countries in Africa, and some of these countries are major coffee growing and coffee-producing areas.
 Depending on where it is grown and processed, a coffee bean will have very different flavor notes.
-Depending upon the climate and elevation of the coffee farm, a coffee-producing country can offer a wide scope of unique profiles.
+The climate and elevation of the coffee farm change the inherent flavor of the coffee, therefore a coffee-producing country can offer a wide scope of unique profiles.

 Coffee is more of a culture in African countries than we’re used to in the west.
 In Africa, the coffee crop is attached to rituals and get-togethers.
 Hope (Ikizere), Vision (Ikerokoza), and Proud (Ishema) are the main values to the coffee crop and the guidelines of how people work together.